 Background

-Enron North America Corp., a Delaware corporation and a subsidiary of Enron Corp., and its affiliates (collectively, “Enron”) currently trade in a number of commodities and financial derivatives including but not limited to natural gas, electricity, crude oil and other energy commodity products, weather, plastics, pulp and paper, plastics, credit and emissions.
+Enron North America Corp., a Delaware corporation and a subsidiary of Enron Corp., and its affiliates (collectively, “Enron”) currently trade in a number of commodities, whether derivative transactions (cash settled) or physically settled, and financial derivatives including but not limited to natural gas, electricity, crude oil and other energy commodity products, weather, plastics, pulp and paper, plastics, credit and emissions.
 These trades are conducted on a number of different terms and conditions depending on the customer ("counterparty") and commodity involved.
 Counterparties are corporate entities (i.e. not individuals).
 Currently, most of Enron's trading is carried out over the telephone between traders subject to the relevant terms and conditions and subsequently confirmed in writing by Enron.
 Enron uses this method to both buy and sell commodities and financial derivatives with these counterparties.

 Enron has expanded its trading to the Internet.
 Enron has replicated its current trading practices over the Internet so that the disruption to its normal business practices is minimized.
 In order to do this, Enron has established a website, which has details of the commodities and derivatives which Enron is prepared to both buy and sell, arranging volumes of these commodities and the range of prices.